 NETL Albany continues to be a leader in developing structural materials for extreme environments.
 NETL's capability is anchored by its substantial alloy fabrication and performance testing facilities, which deliver high-performance, affordable materials that enable diverse energy technologies.
-Researchers specialize in the design, synthesis, fabrication and manufacturing, performance assessment, and performance prediction of corrosion- and heat-resistant alloys and ceramics and refractories for structural and environmental protection applications.
-Research focuses on cost-effective materials for severe stress and corrosive/ erosive environments with service life of 100,000 hours.
-NETL maintains a complete alloy development research facility, which includes an alloy fabrication laboratory for prototyping alloy manufacturing (unique in the national lab complex) with capabilities for melting, casting, forging, rolling, and heat-treating materials ranging in size from a few grams to 100 kilograms.
-NETL's capability also includes the Severe Environment Corrosion Erosion Research Facility and related laboratories for assessing materials performance in simulated fossil fuel environments at high temperatures and pressures.
-Complementary computational materials research is integrated into these activities to guide alloy development and manufacturing research, and to predict materials performance to shorten development timelines.
+Researchers specialize in the design, synthesis, fabrication and manufacturing of metals.
+They also conduct performance assessment and performance prediction of corrosion-resistant and heat-resistant alloys, ceramics, and refractories for structural and environmental protection applications.
+Research focuses on cost-effective materials for severe stress and corrosive/erosive environments with the goal of ensuring materials' service life of up to 100,000 hours.

+NETL maintains a complete alloy development research facility, which includes a unique national alloy fabrication laboratory for prototyping alloy manufacturing.
+This lab retains capabilities for melting, casting, forging, rolling, and heat-treating materials ranging in size from a few grams to 200 kilograms.

+The NETL Albany lab also includes the Severe Environment Corrosion Erosion Research Facility and related laboratories for assessing materials performance in simulated fossil fuel environments at high temperatures and pressures.
+Complementary computational materials research is integrated into these activities.
+Our ultimate goal is to guide alloy development and manufacturing research and to predict material performance in order to shorten development timelines.

-NETL Albany has recently expanded its geoscience and geomaterials science capabilities to better understand and characterize engineered/natural systems related to fossil energy such as conventional and unconventional hydrocarbons both onshore and offshore, natural gas hydrates, and geothermal systems.
-This includes the multifunctional, state-of-the-art facility High Pressure Immersion and Reactive Transport Laboratory capable of performing geological studies at simulated depths up to 10,000 feet, providing an experimental basis for modeling various subsurface phenomena and processes.
+Over the past decade, NETL Albany has expanded its geoscience and geomaterials science capabilities to better understand and characterize both engineered and natural systems related to fossil energy.
+This includes conventional and unconventional hydrocarbons onshore and offshore, as well as natural gas hydrates and geothermal systems.
+For more information, see: https://netl.doe.gov/oil-gas/natural-gas-resources.
+This includes the multi-functional, state-of-the-art facility High Pressure Immersion and Reactive Transport Laboratory capable of performing geological studies at simulated depths up to 10,000 feet, providing an experimental basis for modeling various subsurface phenomena and processes.

 NETL's Geospatial Analysis, Interpretation and Assessment (GAIA) Computational Facility enables connectivity and real-time collaboration among NETL's three research sites to visualize, interpret, analyze, and model geoscience (geology, geophysics, geochemistry) and geospatial data sets.
-The GAIA facility develops advanced geoprocessing-big data computing-HPC capabilities, and is custodian of NETL's first big data computing cluster in support of NETL's geo-data science R&D.
+The GAIA facility develops advanced geoprocessing of big data, high-performance computing capabilities.
+Furthermore, GAIA is the custodian of NETL's first big data computing cluster in support of our geo-data science research and development.